erikhyrkas/snakes/training_data/llama-wiki-6.md

 **Importance**

 The Earth is home to millions of species, including humans.
 We need it for food, water, air, and many other things.

-**References**

-* National Aeronautics and Space Administration (NASA)
-* United States Geological Survey (USGS)

-This article is a basic introduction to the Earth.
-If you want to learn more, there are many resources available online!
 <end>

 Write a wiki article about Asia.<start>**Asia**